-Children’s has one of the busiest pediatric emergency programs in the country, with more than 80,000 visits last year.
+Children’s has one of the busiest pediatric emergency programs in the country, with about 90,000 visits each year.
 We love kids here at Children’s, but we’d rather see them safe at home.
-With Memorial Day weekend fast approaching, we compiled a list of basic tips, with help from our injury prevention experts, to keep kids safe all summer long.
+With warm weather upon us, we compiled a list of basic tips, with help from our injury prevention experts, to keep kids safe all summer.
 Together, we can make safe simple.

-For more safety tips, please visit our Making Safe Simple website.
+For more safety tips, read about Making Safe Simple.

 Sun and heat

 1. On hot days, make sure kids drink plenty of water to stay hydrated.

 2. Make sure kids are covered.
 Apply 1 ounce of sunscreen to the entire body 30 minutes before going outside.
 Reapply every two hours, or immediately after sweating heavily.

 3. When heat and humidity are high, reduce the level of intensity of activities.

 4. Kids should wear life jackets at all times when they’re on boats or near bodies of water.

 5. Never leave kids alone in or near a pool or open water.
 In open water, kids should swim with a buddy.